List of Roman deities: Sabine gods

-Elsewhere, Varro claims Sol Indiges – who had a sacred grove at Lavinium – as Sabine but at the same time equates him with Apollo.Rehak, Paul (2006).
-Imperium and Cosmos: Augustus and the northern Campus Martius.
-University of Wisconsin Press. p 94.
+Elsewhere, Varro claims Sol Indiges – who had a sacred grove at Lavinium – as Sabine but at the same time equates him with Apollo.
 Of those listed, he writes, "several names have their roots in both languages, as trees that grow on a property line creep into both fields.
 Saturn, for instance, can be said to have another origin here, and so too Diana."

 Varro makes various claims for Sabine origins throughout his works, some more plausible than others, and his list should not be taken at face value.
 But the importance of the Sabines in the early cultural formation of Rome is evidenced, for instance, by the bride abduction of the Sabine women by Romulus's men, and in the Sabine ethnicity of Numa Pompilius, second king of Rome, to whom are attributed many of Rome's religious and legal institutions.
-Varro, however, says that the altars to most of these gods were established at Rome by King Tatius as the result of a vow (votum).
+Varro says that the altars to most of these gods were established at Rome by King Tatius as the result of a vow (votum).